Decaying superfluid turbulence near an anomalous non-thermal fixed point

 \emph{Acknowledgments}.
-The authors thank K.~Chandrashekara, L.~Chomaz, P.~Heinen, W.~Kirkby, H.~K{\"o}per, G.~Krstulovic, A.-M.~Oros, D.~Proment, and I.~Siovitz for discussions and collaboration on related topics.
+The authors thank A.~Bradley, K.~Chandrashekara, L.~Chomaz, G.~Eyink, P.~Heinen, W.~Kirkby, H.~K{\"o}per, G.~Krstulovic, A.-M.~Oros, D.~Proment, I.~Siovitz, and G.~A.~Williams for discussions and collaboration on related topics.
 The authors acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), through SFB 1225 ISOQUANT (Project-ID 273811115), grant GA677/10-1, and under Germany's Excellence Strategy -- EXC 2181/1 -- 390900948 (the Heidelberg STRUCTURES Excellence Cluster); by the state of Baden-W{\"u}rttemberg through bwHPC, the data storage service SDS{@}hd supported by the Ministry of Science, Research and Arts Baden-W{\"u}rttemberg (MWK), and the DFG through grants INST 35/1503-1 FUGG, INST 35/1597-1 FUGG, and INST 40/575-1 FUGG (SDS, Helix, and JUSTUS 2).
+We thank the Institute for Nuclear Theory at the University of Washington for its kind hospitality and stimulating research environment.
+This research was supported in part by the INT's U.S. Department of Energy grant No. DE-FG02- 00ER41132.

 \begin{appendix}